Seven seals: Third seal

-As famine follows the sword, so the pangs of hunger gnawed in the bellies of the Lord's people during the third seal.
+Latter-day saints believe that as famine follows the sword, so the pangs of hunger gnawed in the bellies of the Lord's people during the third seal.
 From 2000 B. C. to 1000 B. C., as never in any other age of the earth's history.
 In the beginning years of this seal, the famine in Ur of the Chaldees was so severe that Abraham's brother, Haran, starved to death, while Abraham was commanded by God to take his family to Canaan.
 Of his struggle to gain sufficient food to keep alive, Abraham said:

 "Now I, Abraham, built an altar in the land of Jershon, and made an offering unto the Lord, and prayed that the famine might be turned away from my father’s house, that they might not perish."
 Later he even had to leave Canaan in search of food.
 "And I, Abraham, journeyed, going on still towards the south; and there was a continuation of a famine in the land; and I, Abraham, concluded to go down into Egypt, to sojourn there, for the famine became very grievous."

-Later, Joseph's interpretation of pharaoh's dream, and subsequent construction of granaries, saved the Egyptians and the House of Jacob (Israel) from starving to death.
-And again, when the people of Israel had escaped bondage in Egypt, God provided them with manna from heaven for 40 years, lest they starve to death in the wilderness.